ioanatoff/frontend-nanodegree-feedreader/README.md

 **Feed Reader Testing**

-At the bottom of the page you can see the unit tests results.
+At the bottom of the page you can see the tests results.

 ## Dependencies